Dorset Is One Of The Best UK Staycations

 3. Whether you’ve joined the #Vanlife movement on social media or prefer more of a low key off-grid adventure, camping in Dorset is a popular choice.
 There are plenty of campsites to choose from if you like to stay in a tent, caravan or campervan (#Vanlife instagram account not essential!).

 4. There are plenty of activities and attractions to keep you busy from exploring the beaches, forests and natural areas by foot or bicycle.
-Of course there are plenty of options for watersports like kayaking, stand-up paddle boarding, kitesurfing, windsurfing and sailing to keep everyone busy.
+The sea cliffs around Swanage and isle of Portland offer an array of climbing for all abilities and of course there are plenty of options for watersports like kayaking, stand-up paddle boarding, kitesurfing, windsurfing and sailing to keep everyone busy.

 Check out some of the watersports schools below: